anddis/med4way/README.md

 # med4way
-### A Stata command for 4-way decomposition using parametric regression models
+### A Stata command for the 4-way decomposition using parametric regression models

-Current version: `2.0.0`
+- Current version: `2.0.0`
-Release date: `27mar2017`
+– Release date: `27mar2017`

 ---